-If you’re looking for a strength-training routine that will help you tone your muscles, relieve stress, improve your health, and burn calories, consider trying yoga.
+If you’re looking for a strength-training routine that will help you tone your muscles, relieve stress, improve your health, and burn calories, consider yoga.
 This form of exercise originated in India more than 2,000 years ago and it focuses on a combination of strength-training postures and deep-breathing exercises.
-Yoga will also supplement your interval walking and core-strengthening routine as you’re following the South Beach Diet.
-Don’t worry if you’re a newbie, you can find beginner yoga classes at yoga studios, gyms, health clubs, and recreational centers, or you can get started doing yoga by working out with beginner DVDs at home.
+Yoga can also supplement your interval walking and core-strengthening routine as you’re following the South Beach Diet.
+Don’t worry if you’re a newbie.
+You can find beginner yoga classes at yoga studios, gyms, health clubs, and recreational centers, or you can get started by working out with beginner yoga DVDs at home.

 Types of Yoga

-There are many different yoga disciplines (roughly 16 styles), but these are the most popular practices.
-Check out the list below, which is organized from easiest to hardest:
+There are many different yoga disciplines (roughly 16 styles), but those listed below are the most popular practices.
+We’ve organized them from easiest to hardest:

 Hatha Yoga is preferable for beginners because it is usually taught at a slow and gentle pace.
 It serves as a great introduction to basic yoga exercises that help improve your posture and muscle strength.
 Hatha yoga also helps your body develop a balance of strength and flexibility.
 Basic hatha yoga poses include Downward-Facing Dog, Tree, and Warrior 1 poses.

 Vinyasa Yoga, also known as “flow yoga,” is one of the most popular yoga practices.
 The word “Vinyasa” means breath-synchronized movement.
-A Vinyasa yoga instructor will move from one pose to the next through inhaling and exhaling.
+A Vinyasa yoga instructor will move from one pose to the next as you inhale and exhale.
 The poses run smoothly together as if they were a dance.

 Before you head to a yoga class, you’ll want to make sure that you’re wearing the appropriate clothes and have all the necessary equipment.
 Check out this list before saying om: